liofal/streamlink/README.md

 # Notes

+## 3.3.2
+Refactor filename generation and add support for dynamic stream extensions in StreamlinkManager, in reference to improvement suggestion by [thematuu](https://github.com/thematuu) in [PR20](https://github.com/liofal/streamlink/pull/20)

+Add sidecar container for ffmpeg converstion to mp4 of .ts files.

 ## 3.3.1
-Bump up versions dependencies. requests==2.32.3 streamlink==7.1.1
+Bump up versions dependencies.
+* requests==2.32.3
+* streamlink==7.1.1
-twitchAPI==4.4.0
+* twitchAPI==4.4.0

-And activate renovate for automatic dependencies upgrade, be aware of that setup
+And activate renovate for automatic dependencies upgrade, be aware of that setup and use automatic trigger of "latest" dockerimage replacement.

 ## 3.2.0
 Added support for optional OAuth token parameter to authenticate Twitch API requests.